SarthakJShetty/Bias/README.md

 - In order to *understand* such vast volumes of research, there is a need for **automated text analysis tools**.

-- However, existing tools such as *Leximancer* are expensive and lack in-depth analysis of publications.
+- However, existing tools such as *Leximancer* are **expensive and lack in-depth analysis of publications**.

-- To address these issues, we developed ***pyResearchThemes***, an open-source, automated text analysis tool that scrapes, analyzes and presents themes of research and other meta-data from scientific repositories.
+- To address these issues, we developed ***pyResearchThemes***, an **open-source, automated text analysis tool** that:

-- ***pyResearchThemes*** is an end-to-end tool to:
-	- Scrape papers from scientific repositories,
+	- **Scrape** papers from scientific repositories,
-	- Analyse meta-data such as date and journal of publication,
+	- **Analyse** meta-data such as date and journal of publication,
-	- Present themes of research using natural language processing.
+	- **Visualizes** themes of research using natural language processing.

-- To demonstrate the ability of this tool, we've analyzed the research themes from the field of Ecology & Conservation.
+- To demonstrate the ability of the tool, we have analyzed the research themes from the field of Ecology & Conservation.

 ### 1.1 About: